hashicorp/terraform-provider-google/website/docs/r/firestore_backup_schedule.html.markdown

   (Required)
   At what relative time in the future, compared to its creation time, the backup should be deleted, e.g. keep backups for 7 days.
   A duration in seconds with up to nine fractional digits, ending with 's'.
 Example: "3.5s".
-  For a daily backup recurrence, set this to a value up to 7 days.
-If you set a weekly backup recurrence, set this to a value up to 14 weeks.
+  You can set this to a value up to 14 weeks.

 - - -